 Capital One Cyberattack

 The information of customers and applicants compromised included small businesses.
-The Wall Street Journal reported that the information accessed from the Capital One cyberattack involved persons or businesses that had applied for credit cards from 2005 to early 2019.
+It was reported that the information accessed from the Capital One cyberattack involved persons or businesses that had applied for credit cards from 2005 to early 2019.
 It included addresses, names, dates of birth and self-reported income.

 The Cost of Cyberattacks

 The alleged source of the cyberattack was a former employee of Amazon Web Services Inc., who had worked at a cloud-computing company.
 Capital One said it is unlikely the stolen information had yet to be disseminated or used for fraud.
 The investigation is continuing however.
 The incident is expected to cost approximately $100 million to $150 million.
 Estimates for losses to the U.S. economy in 2018 to cyberattacks were between $57 and $109 billion but the real cost to a company’s reputation and intellectual properties is beyond dollar estimates.

 Beyond the Capital One Cyberattack